i-am-dheerajkadve/AWS-CI-CD-project-/README-{CI}-.md

 # AWS-CI-CD-project-
-It is my aws project of aws basrd on CI/CD model
+It is my aws project of aws based on CI/CD model